 - Professional Responsibility: 3 units (pre-Fall quarter)

-- IELBP Colloquium: 4 units, consisting of: 2 units (Autumn) PLUS 2 units (Winter)
+- IELBP Colloquium: 4 units, consisting of: 2 units (Autumn) PLUS 2 units (Spring)

 - Adv.
-Legal Writing: Business Transactions or Adv.
-Legal Writing: American Practice: 3 units (Fall, Winter, or Spring)
+Legal Writing: 3 units (Autumn, Winter, or Spring)

 - International Trade